 In the early 20th century this beautiful parcel of land, comprising waterfalls, streams, forest and meadows, belonged to Colonel Clarence C. Wadsworth (1871-1941).
 He was a member of the New York National Guard, but also a linguist and conservationist.

 His palatial home, Wadsworth Mansion at Long Hill, is on the Middletown side of the state park, and is rented out for events.

 I don’t need to tell you, it’s all a fabulous place for a hike, with seven different trails through the woodlands.
 The park also has a pond and sandy beach for swimming in summer, streams for fishing and a well-kept picnic area.

-3. Kidcity Children’s Museum
+4. Kidcity Children’s Museum

-For kids aged 1-7, Kidcity is three floors of experiential learning at the historic Camp-Sterns House (1835), which was lifted onto a truck and moved a couple of hundred metres to this spot in 1997.
+For kids aged 1-7, Kidcity is three floors of experiential learning at the historic Camp-Sterns House (1835).
+This building was lifted onto a truck and moved a few hundred feet to this spot in 1997.

 To give you a sense of what’s here, at the Fishery children can manipulate pulleys and conveyors to haul in a catch, while Middleshire is a kid-sized miniature village with a castle.

 There’s a reproduction of a typical Main Street and a farm, as well as all sorts of things to play with, from trains to costumes, puppets, building blocks and dolls.

-4. Davison Art Center
+5. Davison Art Center

 Wesleyan University’s own art museum was founded in 1952 at the stately Alsop House, which was built in the late-1830s.
 The building itself is a work of art, at the transition between Greek Revival and Italianate.

 The Davison Art Center is open from September to May, and over the last 70 years has gathered some 25,000 pieces.

-Selections from this large inventory go into the gallery’s themed exhibitions, featuring the work of Jacques Callot, Lucan Cranach the Elder, Albrecht Dürer, Otto Dix and many more.
+Selections from this large inventory go into the gallery’s themed exhibitions.
+These feature the work of Jacques Callot, Lucas Cranach the Elder, Albrecht Dürer, Otto Dix and many more.
 All exhibitions are accompanied by gallery talks and lectures.